Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 ChatGPT, Perplexity, and other AI tools now have voice interfaces.
 They're not just reading featured snippets.
 They're synthesizing information from multiple sources and generating answers.

-This changes the game slightly.
+This changes things slightly.
 Instead of optimizing to be the one answer, you're optimizing to be cited as a source.

 What this means: